Lover's Leap: United States

 The Lovers' Leap at Hawks Nest State Park in the town of Ansted, West Virginia, along the historic Midland Trail, has a drop of 585 ft from a high cliff overlooking the New River Gorge.
 The promontory was named "Lovers' Leap" by settlers, and has acquired a legend involving two young Native Americans from different tribes.
 The most notable Native American legend can be found in Lookout Mountain, Georgia.
-It involved a Chickasaw warrior and a Cherokee maiden.

 Blowing Rock Mountain, outside Blowing Rock, North Carolina, has a similar legend of a young lover leaping from the cliff and instead of plunging to his death, is saved.
 In this version the lover is saved by the blowing wind which sends him back into the arms of his sweetheart.

 Wills Mountain has a Lovers' Leap overlooking Cumberland Narrows on the west side of Cumberland, Maryland.
 It is 1652 ft above sea level and made up of oddly squared projections of rock from its top all the way down to the National Road (U.S. Route 40) below.
 The city of Cumberland and the surrounding states of Pennsylvania and West Virginia may be seen from this point.